opspawn/ops-core/Workspace/23-opspawn/4-v2/ops-core/memory-bank/progress.md

 ## 3. Current Status Overview
 - **Overall:** Core functionalities for lifecycle management and workflow orchestration are implemented with agent state checking and comprehensive custom exception handling.
 API endpoints for interaction are available, now with centralized middleware for logging and error handling.
 Webhook mechanism for AgentKit integration implemented and tested (requires AgentKit fixes from issue #1).
 A basic Python SDK (`opscore_sdk/`) and a CLI (`opscore_cli/`) are available.
 Unit tests and mock integration tests passing. **Real integration tests (Task 4.2) are blocked.**
-- **Blockers/Dependencies:** Task 4.2 is blocked because the agent registered via the AgentKit webhook is not found by the `GET /state` endpoint within the test timeout (test receives 404s).
-Requires investigation of the webhook processing and storage interaction.
+- **Blockers/Dependencies:** Task 4.2 is blocked because the integration test is failing to discover the dynamically generated agent ID from AgentKit due to an `AttributeError` related to incorrect test fixture usage.
+This needs to be fixed before the test can correctly poll for the agent's state after webhook registration.

 ## 4. Known Issues
-- **Task 4.2 Blocker:** Integration test `test_real_agentkit_workflow.py` times out waiting for agent registration via webhook (receives 404s on GET /state).
+- **Task 4.2 Blocker:** Integration test `test_real_agentkit_workflow.py` fails with an `AttributeError` when attempting to discover the dynamically generated agent ID from AgentKit due to incorrect usage of the `agentkit_client` fixture.
 - **`httpx` Deprecation Warnings:** 6 warnings in `tests/test_middleware.py` related to `TestClient` instantiation (Task B7).
 - Test coverage for `logging_config.py`, `models.py`, `agentkit_client.py`, and `workflow.py` needs review/improvement.
 - Task queue (`workflow._task_queue`) is still in-memory.